kovidgoyal/calibre/manual/edit.rst

 This tool is used to auto-format all HTML and CSS files so that they "look pretty".
 The code is auto-indented so that it lines up nicely, blank lines are inserted where appropriate and so on.
 Note that beautifying also auto-fixes broken HTML/CSS.
-Therefore, if you dont want any auto-fixing to be performed, first use the Check Book tool to correct all problems and only then run beautify.
+Therefore, if you don't want any auto-fixing to be performed, first use the Check Book tool to correct all problems and only then run beautify.
 Accessed via :guilabel:`Tools->Beautify all files`.